Business Economics (Business)

 - Minimum 2.5 cumulative GPA is required to enroll in many business courses, including ACCT 201, ACCT 202, BLAW 371, BLAW 372, ECON 215, FINA 361, MNGT 301, MNGT 475, MRKT 341, MRKT 350, SCMA 331, SCMA 350.

-- Grades of C- or lower may be removed by retaking the course at the University of Nebraska–Lincoln or within the University system (UNK, UNO).
+- Grades of C- or lower may be replaced in the calculation of GPA by retaking the course at the University of Nebraska–Lincoln or within the University system (UNK, UNO).

 - Grades of C or better are required to transfer courses from outside of the University of Nebraska system.